Rakib047/KhotianSyncer/README.md

-# KhoticanSyncer - Assessment Management System 📚
+# KhotianSyncer - Assessment Management System 📚

-KhoticanSyncer is a comprehensive Assessment Management System designed to streamline and organize various types of assessments, deadlines, and user profiles.
+KhotianSyncer is a comprehensive Assessment Management System designed to streamline and organize various types of assessments, deadlines, and user profiles.
 This application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack and is currently hosted on RENDER (backend) and VERCEL (frontend).

 ## Deployed Website 🚀

-Visit the deployed KhoticanSyncer application: [https://khotian-syncer-frontend.vercel.app/](https://khotian-syncer-frontend.vercel.app/)
+Visit the deployed KhotianSyncer application: [https://khotian-syncer-frontend.vercel.app/](https://khotian-syncer-frontend.vercel.app/)

 ## Features